amirongit/notecode/algebra.md

 - the overall form is `ax + b = c` such that `a != 0`
 - 'b' & 'c' are constants, 'a' is coefficient & non-zero
 #### Additive inverse property
-- any number plus it's opposite is equal zero
+- any number plus its opposite is equal zero
 #### Additive identity property
 - any number in addition to zero is equal to itself

 ### Multiplication property
 - both sides of an equation are multiplied by the same non-zero constant without changing the final solution
 #### Multiplicative inverse property
-- any number times it's reciprocal is equal to 1
+- any number times its reciprocal is equal to 1
 #### Multiplicative identity property
 - any number times 1 is unchanged